 - 8. The key principles themselves are for guidance and you should ensure that you have regard to and follow these principles.
 However, a breach of one or more of the key principles does not in itself constitute evidence of a breach of the Code. - 9.
 The key principles are there to help you interpret and apply the Code.
-However, it is your responsibility to do the thinking and make sure you are complying with the provisions of the Code.
-In doing so, you may need to exercise your judgement.
-Sometimes this can be difficult but there are two crucial points: - You must exercise it objectively; and - You should bear in mind that perception, by an informed member of the general public, who knows the facts, is an important factor.

-This is not the same as members of the public not liking a decision you made or an opinion you have expressed legitimately in the course of your work; it is about whether you have acted properly.
+However, it is your responsibility to make sure you are complying with the provisions of the Code.
+In doing so, you may need to exercise your judgement and consider how a member of the public, with knowledge of the relevant facts, would reasonably regard your actions or decision making in your role as a councillor.
+This is not the same as members of the public not liking a decision you have made or an opinion you have expressed legitimately in the course of your work; it is about whether you have acted properly.

 - 3.1 The rules of good conduct in this section must be observed in all situations where you act as a councillor, including representing the Council on official business. - 10.
 It is very important to note that the rules of good conduct set out in Section 3 must be observed in all situations where councillors are acting as councillors, including representing the Council on official business.
-You should be mindful that your perception of when you are carrying out official business and when you are acting privately may be different to the view of the public.
-Factors to consider include: - whether you are clear about the capacity in which are you acting; - whether you are readily identifiable as a councillor in the situation / circumstances; - whether you are on council premises or at a council event; - whether you are using social media where you are identified as a councillor; - whether your conduct could reasonably be regarded as bringing your position as a councillor, or your council, into disrepute; - whether you are engaged in political activity, or comment on political matters that are outwith the scope of the council's functions; - whether you are representing the council or speaking on behalf of the council.
+You should be mindful that your perception of when you are carrying out official business and when you are acting privately may be different to how it is viewed by a member of the public.
+You may wish to treat the Code as being applicable in all situations in which you might be perceived to be acting as a councillor.
+Factors to consider include: - whether you are clear about the capacity in which are you acting; - whether you describe yourself as a councillor or are otherwise readily identifiable as a councillor in the situation / circumstances; - whether you are on council premises or at a council event; - whether you are using social media where you are identifiable as a councillor; - whether your conduct could reasonably be regarded as bringing your position as a councillor, or your council, into disrepute; - whether you are engaged in political activity, or comment on political matters and whether these fall within or outwith the scope of the council's functions;

+whether you are representing the council or speaking on behalf of the council.